floodyberry/chacha-opt/docs/UTILITIES.md

 ## FUZZING ##

-Abstract fuzzing is provided through [fuzz.h](src/util/fuzz.h) and [fuzz.c](src/util/fuzz.c).
-Extending an example to support fuzzing requires 1 simple function to be passed to the fuzzer, which then handles the work of selecting available implementations, producing random numbers, producing the input, collecting the output, comparing the output, detecting and displaying mismatches, and displaying the progress using a simple counter so you can tell progress is being made.
+Abstract fuzzing is provided through [fuzz.h](framework/include/fuzz.h) and [fuzz.c](framework/fuzz.c).
+Extending an implementation to support fuzzing requires 1 simple function to be passed to the fuzzer, which then handles the work of selecting available implementations, producing random numbers, producing the input, collecting the output, comparing the output, detecting and displaying mismatches, and displaying the progress using a simple counter so you can tell progress is being made.

 ### EXAMPLE ###